 If patient needs additional practice with SMART goals skills, provide them with hypothetical goals and have them revise them with SMART criteria.

 Examples of goals to revise:

 - To get better grades

 - To make new friends

-- · To spend less time feeling sad
+- To spend less time feeling sad

 - To feel happier more often

-5. Teaching Point: Goal Pursuit
+5. Teaching Point: Graded Tasks for Goal Pursuit